 When Catherine was offered her own TV series on BBC2 Derren became a main writer; he also performed in the show as they remembered at the last minute that he is rather marvellous at acting too.
 In 2005 Derren was nominated for a BAFTA Craft Award for The Catherine Tate Show in the “New Writer” category.
 After two series and a Christmas Special pulling in record viewers, Derren decided it was time to concentrate on his own projects and turned down the offer to be involved in a third series.

-Derren’s first project after The Catherine Tate Show was commissioned by ITV purely on the strength of two scripts – the cast hadn’t even been considered.
+Derren’s first project after The Catherine Tate Show was a half hour comedy set on Spain’s Costa Blanca and was commissioned by ITV purely on the strength of two scripts – the cast hadn’t even been considered.

-The project – Benidorm – proved a huge hit with ITV audiences and has gone from strength to strength, and in series 3, the episodes were extended to 60mins.
-Filming on series 8 of Benidorm has recently finished and is due to air sometime in early 2016.
+The project – Benidorm – proved a huge hit with ITV audiences and has gone from strength to strength, and in Series 3, the episodes were extended to 60 minutes.

 Derren splits his time equally between homes in London and Spain.
 He is currently writing his second book, The Benidorm Diaries.